drshahizan/SECP3843/submission/myzanazifah/question2/question2.md

       <div align="center"><img src="https://github.com/drshahizan/SECP3843/blob/main/submission/myzanazifah/question2/files/images/read(2).png" /></div>
    - Update

+     Updates operation is used to modify existing documents in a collection.
 For Updates, we can do two different queries where we can update only one document or many documents.

      - Update One Document
        - The code below only allows to edit one document at a time.